-The purpose of this article is to continue the trend started in last month’s article (Spanish Mortgage Loans: Beware of Abusive Clauses) and shed some light on this often overlooked and obscure matter that may in time have such a large impact on our lives.
+Solicitor Raymundo Larraín Nesbitt continues the trend he started in last month’s article (Spanish Mortgage Loans: Beware of Abusive Clauses) and sheds some light on this often overlooked and obscure matter that may in time have such a large impact on our lives.

 By Raymundo Larraín Nesbitt